DJDanl/cpp-docs.pt-br/docs/mfc/reference/ctooltipctrl-class.md

 ### <a name="parameters"></a>Parâmetros

-*clr*<br/>
+*CLR*<br/>
 A nova cor do texto.

 ### <a name="remarks"></a>Comentários

-Essa função de membro implementa o comportamento da mensagem [TTM_SETTIPTEXTCOLOR](/windows/win32/Controls/ttm-settiptextcolor)do Win32, conforme descrito na SDK do Windows.
+Essa função de membro implementa o comportamento do [TTM_SETTIPTEXTCOLOR](/windows/win32/Controls/ttm-settiptextcolor)de mensagens Win32, conforme descrito no SDK do Windows.

 ##  <a name="settitle"></a>CToolTipCtrl:: SetTitle